-The Borrelia burgdorferi ELISA test system is designed to detect IgM and IgG class antibodies to Borrelia burgdorferi in human sera.
-Wells of plastic microwell strips are sensitized by passive absorption with Borrelia burgdorferi antigen.
+The DRG® International, Inc. Borrelia burgdorferi ELISA test system is designed to detect IgM class antibodies to B. burgdorferi in human sera.
+Wells of plastic microwell strips are sensitized by passive absorption with B. burgdorferi antigen.
 The test procedure involves three incubation steps:

-- 1. Test sera (properly diluted) are incubated in antigen coated microwells.
-Any antigen specific antibody in the sample will bind to the immobilized antigen.
+- 1. Test sera are diluted with the Sample Diluent provided.
+The Sample Diluent contains anti-human IgG which precipitates and removes IgG and rheumatoid factor from the sample leaving IgM free to react with the immobilized antigen.
+During sample incubation, any antigen specific IgM antibody in the sample will bind to the immobilized antigen.
 The plate is washed to remove unbound antibody and other serum components. - 2.
-Peroxidase Conjugated goat anti-human IgM/IgG is added to the wells and the plate is incubated.
-The Conjugate will react with IgM and/or IgG antibody immobilized on the solid phase in step 1.
-The wells are washed to remove unreacted Conjugate. - 3.
+Peroxidase Conjugated goat anti-human IgM (μ chain specific) is added to the wells and the plate is incubated.
+The Conjugate will react with IgM antibody immobilized on the solid phase in step 1.
+The wells are washed to remove unbound Conjugate. - 3.
 The microwells containing immobilized peroxidase Conjugate are incubated with peroxidase Substrate Solution.
 Hydrolysis of the Substrate by peroxidase produces a color change.
 After a period of time the reaction is stopped and the color intensity of the solution is measured photometrically.
 The color intensity of the solution depends upon the antibody concentration in the original test sample.